MattyDroidX/MattyDroidX/README.md

 <h1> Hello World! 🌎 </h1>

 <h2> 👨‍💻 My name is Matias i’m from Argentina expecting to live in Scotland, travelling around the world for knowledge, culture and work </h2>
-<h3> 🔭 I’m currently working at Wipro as a Senior Software Engineer with Specialist as a Cloud Architect and DevOps Engineer using Java with Spring</h3>
+<h3> 🔭 I am currently working at Mastercard as a Software Engineer, Cloud Architect and DevOps Engineer using Java, Go and Python</h3>
 <h3> 🌱 I’m currently learning Rust.</h3>

 ---